10/29/2020

 Derek Johnston

-Hi, everyone, and congrats, Shank.
+Hi, everyone, and congrats, Sean.
 I was hoping to get a sense of the legacy RIDEA contracts that were embedded in the show dispositions during 3Q.
-And if the majority were actually legacy structures, I believe heading into 2020, you had 80% of operators converted to what is seemingly a more favorable RIDEA 3.0 contract.
+And if the majority were actually legacy structures, I believe heading into 2020, you had 80% of operators converted to what is seemingly a more favorable RDEA 3.0 contract.
 And I guess the second part of the question is where would that percentage stand today?
-Thank you.

 speaker

-Thank you, Derek.
-I don't have the number percentage for you, but I can tell you that both of what was the two portfolios were sold, they were not in RIDEA 3 or contracts.
+Thank you.
+Thank you, Gary.
+I don't have the number percentage for you, but I can tell you that both of what was the two portfolios were sold They were not in radius real contracts.
 So your fundamental assumption would be correct.

 speaker